History, tourist information, and nearby accommodation

-There are special events throughout the year, and educational opportunities for families and school groups.
-Recent events include the Moira Furnace Folk Festival, and art exhibition and instructional classes.
+There are special events throughout the year and educational opportunities for families and school groups.
+Recent events include the Moira Furnace Folk Festival, as well as art exhibitions and instructional classes.

 The blast furnace is operated by the Moira Furnace Museum Trust. under the North West Leicestershire District Council.

 About Moira Furnace

 Address: Furnace Lane, Moira, Leicestershire, England, DE12 6AT

 Attraction Type: Historic Building

 Location: Off a minor road 3 miles west of Ashby de la Zouch.
 Discounted entry to English Heritage members.

 Website: Moira Furnace

 Photo Credit: Chris Allen, licensed for reuse under the Creative Commons Licence

 Heritage Rated from 1- 5 (low-exceptional) on historic interest